coldloops/scoreviewer/README.md

 There are 3 types of columns, for text you can just type what you are looking for, for numbers you can use operators (>, <, =), for example "> 4" to search "all above 4".
 Dates are similar to numbers, "<1/1/2017" searches for scores older than 2017.

+The number columns can also be filtered by a range by typing for example: ">3 & <5".

 ### License